 Ann Tindal Park, west of Canada Square and Ontario Square, is a large open field sporting fake turf for easy maintenance and a better year-round appeal.

-Roundhouse Park is a large open space where you will find the Toronto Railway Museum and the Steam Whistle Brewery.
-It is also across the street from the CN Tower, the Toronto Convention Center and Ripley’s Aquarium of Canada.
+Roundhouse Park is a large open space where you will find the Toronto Railway Museum, as well as the Steam Whistle Brewery.
+It is also across the street from the CN Tower, the Toronto Convention Center, and Ripley’s Aquarium of Canada.

 Bobby Rosenfeld Park